digitalmaster/MongoCMS/README.md

 - Edit keys
 - Reduce package file size

-If you have any other suggestions feel free to create feature request.
+The HTML5 stack makes it very easy for many developers to contribute so if you have any other suggestions feel free to create a feature request.

 ## Contributing

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
-Note: Package app before sending pull request. run ``grunt package``
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request